usnistgov/HTGS/doxygen/Tutorial2a.md

 We also templatized the MatrixBlockData and MatrixBlockMulData to enable representing multiple types of data to further reduce code size.

+These data classes also use the MatrixType enums, which can be found [here](https://github.com/usnistgov/HTGS-Tutorials/tree/master/tutorial-utils/enums).

 ### MatrixRequestData {#tut2a-matrix-request}

 ~~~~{.c}